nccgroup/ScoutSuite/README.md

     2. Obtain access credentials to run Scout with: gcloud auth application-default login
     3. Run Scout with the `--user-account` flag
 2. Service Account
-    1. Generate service account keys
-    2. Download the keys in JSON format (refer to <https://cloud.google.com/iam/docs/creating-managing-service-account-keys>)
+    1. Generate and download service account keys in JSON format (refer to <https://cloud.google.com/iam/docs/creating-managing-service-account-keys>)
-    3. Run Scout with the --service-account flag and providing the key file path with `--key-file <path/to/key_file.json`
+    2. Run Scout with the `--service-account` flag while providing the key file path with `--key-file path/to/key_file.json`

 The following roles can be attached to the member in order to grant necessary permissions:

 - Viewer
 - Security Reviewer